 - 1 tablespoon White sesame seeds

-- 1 cup Jasmine Rice/Brown Rice
+- 2 cups Jasmine Rice/Brown Rice (cooked)

 - Prepare the stirfry sauce.
 In a small jug/bowl, add all of the sauce ingredients and whisk together.

 - Heat a work on medium high heat, and add the salmon.
 Use a silicone or wooden spoon to stir about until cooked through.
 Be gentle with it – as the salmon cooks it will become more delicate.
-Generally about 5 minutes is enough.
+Generally about 3- 5 minutes is enough.